miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added floor number to suite names in computer and numbers to floors.
 Improved Empire Hotel mafia TV room sound switch and music radius.
 Gave Jezebel a Glock to hurt you on bed and stopped vanishing Dima.
+Corrected Boris dialogue problem after he survived fighting Dema.

 Malkavian Mansion:
-+Restored leaf, smoke, maze room and bed trigger to Grout's mansion.
++Restored leaf, smoke, maze room and bed trigger to Grout's Mansion.
 +Added aura for Grout's wife and fixed jars transparency problems.
 Fixed possible crash on leaving, Obfuscate freeze and candle skins.
 Disabled Grout's trigger after use to improve Comp Mod compability.